edredelijah-boop/hello/README.md

 | [Models](docs/MODELS.md) | Exact checkpoints, versions, licenses |
 | [Reproducibility](docs/REPRODUCIBILITY.md) | What is deterministic and what is not |

-## What this repo does not contain

-Source videos, challenge questions or answers, model weights, the AVRA solver itself (see [AVRA-Solver](https://github.com/juhha/AVRA-Solver)), or any Gemini / LLM answering code.
-You supply videos; the extractor supplies metadata.

 ## Team